futureself/courseraXT/README.md

 courseraXT
 ==========

-A set of scripts to extend the functionality of coursera.org
+A set of scripts to extend the functionality of **[coursera.org](https://www.coursera.org)**

-So far it **counts section minutes so you don't have to**.
-Every week I found myself counting lecture minutes so that I could plan my schedule ahead of time, so I ended up writing a small browser extension to do just that.
-Not extensively tested, but it has worked well for me in the courses I've taken so far.
+#### minutes.js
+**It counts section minutes so you don't have to**.
+When this script is enabled the minute count per section is displayed next to each section title.

+#### step-rewind.js
+**Allows step rewinds of 15 seconds**.
+This extra control to the coursera video player may be useful if your attention diverges from the lecture at some point, or if you are working through a fast-paced content-rich course.

+## How to Install
 This version is bundled as a Chrome extension, and it can be installed following these steps:

 1. Type **chrome://extensions** in your browser
 2. Activate the **'Developer mode'** checkbox
 3. Click **'Load unpacked extension'** and select the courseraXT directory.

-After reloading the lectures section of a course the minute count per section should be displayed on the right side of each section title.
+Reload the Coursera page to see changes.